HIST 2F90 - Money and Power in the Atlantic World, 1400-1850

 Liaison Librarian: Nina Wang

 Contact Information: Please use the Messages tool in Sakai to contact members of the teaching team.

-Student Hours Via MS Teams: Trudy will be available on Tuesdays and Thursdays from 11am-12pm via MS Teams or by arrangement.
+Student Hours Via MS Teams: Trudy will be available on Wednesdays from 5pm-6pm (new time!!!) and Thursdays from 11am-12pm via MS Teams or by arrangement.
 You can access our MS Teams channel via the Web Content icon on SAKAI.
 Check it out...click the link and leave a comment if you wish!

 Times and Locations: There are no scheduled lectures or seminar meetings.
 However, there are weekly online readings and assignments, and you must plan time throughout each week during the academic year to work on these.
 It is your responsibility to keep up with assignments and stay on schedule.
 Unless otherwise noted, new Lessons start on Mondays at 8 am.